Makerfabs/Makerfabs-ESP32-S3-Parallel-TFT-with-Touch/readme.md

 ### SD16_3.5

 Factory firmware.
 First run the boot self-test to check the hardware.
 Press down the middle of the touch screen as prompted to display a LOGO picture on the SD card.
 Finally, print the touch coordinates in the serial port.

+## Example

+### touch_keyboard

+The ESP32S3 native USB is used, which can be used as a USB HID to simulate a keyboard.

+You can input text, key combination, enter key, and connect to the NTP server through WiFi, output real-time time.